reingart/pyfpdf/docs/Templates.md

 ```
 (you need to have wx installed).

-if you are having problems making it work, so change the imports on designer.py file for the following (it should be fixed in the next version):
+If you are having problems making it work, change the imports on designer.py file to the following (it should be fixed in the next version):

 ```python
 import os, sys